 Name Description

 AD search To do an Active Directory search, the Messaging system provides the following options:

 Active Directory field name

 Comparator

-Text field
+• Text field

 You can do an Active Directory search using any of the following:

 • mail

 telephone number

 • name

+🛞 Note:

+When you set the password, and the password does not meet the configured PIN policy, the system displays a validation error message.
+For example, Cannot create subscriber.
+The Default Exchange and CallPilot User Password is contained within mailbox number.

-User Management > Properties for New User field descriptions
+User Management > Properties field descriptions